Order of St. Sava: History

 The first grade was a jewel, worn with a sash over the shoulder and also with a breast star.
 The second and third-grade laureates wore the Order on a neckband.
 The fourth grade was a medal with a triangular suspension, a rosette attached to the ribbon above the medal.
 The fifth grade had a triangular suspension without a rosette.
 The medals of the fourth and fifth grades were worn on the breast.
 All white ribbons had two light blue stripes.

 Several Order of St. Sava were bestowed to members of the British medical team during the First World War for "humanity and gallantry performed under fire", after their volunteer medical units followed the Serbian army during the Great Retreat through the mountains of Albania.

-History of the church order

 Since 1985, the Order has been awarded on the occasion of the 800th anniversary of St. Sava.
 This order is dedicated to ecclesiastic and secular persons, who have special merits for the Serbian Orthodox Church.
 According to the ordinance of the church, each person who received a medal of third grade may receive the medal of the higher grade as well as the first grade for future merits, provided that three years have passed at least since the previous award.
 The order is determined in three grades: the first one is white, the second red and the third blue coloured.